stevan06v/oldtimer-application/README.md

 # oldtimer-application
-A simple Kotlin+Jetpack Compose Application fetching daat from a local JSON-Server with Retrofit
+A simple Kotlin+Jetpack Compose Application fetching data from a local JSON-Server with Retrofit